Mario & Luigi: Bowser's Inside Story: Remake

 On March 8, 2018, Nintendo revealed a Nintendo 3DS remake of the game, entitled Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey.
-The remake, following on from the success of the 3DS remake of Mario & Luigi: Superstar Saga, features updated graphics, remastered music, quality-of-life improvements, and significant changes in gameplay, such as the reworking of special moves in combat.
+The remake features updated graphics, remastered music, quality-of-life improvements, and significant changes in gameplay, such as the reworking of special moves in combat.
 While the majority of the game was handled in-house at AlphaDream, the "Giant Bowser" boss fights were assisted by developer Arzest and are now presented as full 3D models.
 In addition, the game also involves a new side story entitled Bowser Jr.'s Journey, which focuses on the story of Bowser Jr. during the events of Bowser's Inside Story, playing similar to the Minion Quest side story found in the Superstar Saga remake.
-It was released in Japan in December 2018, with a worldwide release following in January 2019.
+It was released in Japan in December 2018, with a worldwide release following in January 2019, nearly two years after the launch of the Nintendo Switch.
 Additionally, it is the final Mario game published for the Nintendo 3DS family of systems.
+It received generally favorable reviews from critics.
+However, it was a commercial failure, and it likely led to AlphaDream's bankruptcy in October 2019.

 In an interview with Game Informer shortly after the game's launch, AlphaDream producer Yoshihiko Maekawa and Nintendo producer Akira Otani stated that the main reason to remake Bowser's Inside Story for the 3DS instead of the Nintendo Switch was due to timing; they could easily build the game based on existing assets and, more critically, they wanted to retain the dual-screen elements of the original title such as the minigames and Giant Battles.
 The reason they skipped over a remake of Partners in Time was because they wanted to remake the best received title in the series.
 Additionally, they wanted to take the opportunity to explore the parent-child dynamics between Bowser and Bowser Jr., which manifested in Bowser Jr.'s Journey.
+In an additional interview with Nintendo Life, director Shunsuke Kobayashi stated that they didn't want to change the game too much in order to "preserve some of the good memories that the fans had about the game," but they did try to fix some areas of the game that they considered tough to play.

+Plot

+In addition to the standard story mode included in the original, Mario & Luigi: Bowser's Inside Story + Bowser Jr.'s Journey also includes an additional story called Bowser Jr.'s Journey.